diegoquintanav/diegoquintanav.github.io/content/pages/now.md

 - We are teaching Data Science and Advanced Analytics to people from the public sector.
 It's challenging but I'm having a lot of fun doing it.
 - We are finishing the development of a web application that gathers data and displays visualizations and custom metrics about the education sector at a block level.
-This application will be used across the country and we hope it will help decision makers face important problems more efficiently.
+It will be used across the country and we hope it will help decision makers face important problems more efficiently.
-- We are trying to build a consistent data pipeline.
+- We are building a data pipeline that will allow us to grow for the future.

 # What I am learning